How Much Do UV Lights Cost for HVAC Systems?

 Air-sanitizing lights are installed to disinfect air as it travels through the air ducts.
 This prevents airborne germs and mold from flowing through the duct.

-Although there are higher material and installation costs for this type of light, they result in lower running costs as they are not designed to be on all the time.
+Although there are higher material and installation costs for this type of light, they result in lower running costs as they aren't designed to be on all the time.

 Factors That Can Impact the Cost

-- Wavelength: UV lights can be purchased at higher wavelengths, but the cost is generally more.
-However, they are more effective, as the light can travel further into germs.
+• Wavelength: UV lights can be purchased at higher wavelengths, but the cost is generally more.
+However, they're more effective as the light can travel further into germs.

-- Special features: You can purchase a range of other items to modernize your system.
-For example, an LED display system alerts you when maintenance is needed, or auto-sensing smart ballasts can display exactly where a problem is in the system.
+• Special features: You can purchase a range of other items to modernize your system.
+For example, an LED display system can alert you when maintenance is needed, or auto-sensing smart ballasts can display exactly where a problem is in the system.

 If you have problems with mold growth in your HVAC unit or mildew in the house, or you're worried about your air quality, installing UV units can be an effective solution.